-As you can see, there are a lot of variables that can come into play when trying to determine what kind of “rate” an individual who has been diagnosed with Proteinuria.
-This is why it’s pretty much impossible to know what kind of “rate” you might be able to qualify for without first speaking with you directly.
+As you can see, there are many variables that can come into play when trying to determine what kind of “rate” an individual diagnosed with Proteinuria.
+This is why it’s almost impossible to know what kind of “rate” you might qualify for without first speaking with you directly.

-Most individuals who have bene diagnosed with Proteinuria will usually fall into one of three different categories that we can make some “assumptions” about that will generally hold true.
+Most individuals who have been diagnosed with Proteinuria will usually fall into one of three different categories that we can make some “assumptions” about that will generally hold true.

-The first group that we’ll possibly encounter will be those suffering from either a very mild case of Proteinuria or a case that is cause by some kind of “temporary” condition.
-In situations like these, it’s quite possible that an individual will be able to qualify for a traditional life insurance policy, and given the right advice combined with some fortunate timing they may even be able to qualify for a Preferred rate!
+The first group that we’ll possibly encounter will be those suffering from either a very mild case of Proteinuria or a case that is caused by some kind of “temporary” condition.
+In situations like these, an individual may be able to qualify for a traditional life insurance policy, and given the right advice combined with some fortunate timing, they may even be able to qualify for a Preferred rate!